1nst4ll/mango-news/docs/admin-ui.md

 # Settings Page (Admin Controls and Source Management)

-The Mango News Settings page provides a centralized place to manage your news sources and control administrative functions.
+The mango.tc news Settings page provides a centralized place to manage your news sources and control administrative functions.
 This document outlines the key features available on the Settings page, which is built using **React** within the **Astro** frontend and styled with **Tailwind CSS** and **shadcn/ui** components.

 ## Accessing the Settings Page